1fish2/IFF/README.md

 *   IFF source code/
     A version of the Amiga C code for reading and writing IFF files.

-*   64-bit IFF.txt
+*   64-bit IFF.md
     Proposals for 64-bit (and larger) IFF data sizes.
 Not adopted.

-*   IFF retrospective.txt
+*   IFF retrospective.md
     Notes on the history of IFF.